 - Affordability—Affordability of housing is an issue across different types of tenure in Australia.
 A lack of housing affordability can create stress, which affects a person’s sense of stability and control in their lives (Foster et al. 2011).

 It is important to note that Indigenous Australian experiences of homelessness and overcrowding may differ from common statistical measures.
-For example, homelessness for some Indigenous Australians may include disconnection with one’s homeland or kinship networks, contrary to official statistics that may be based on characteristics of one’s typical living arrangements (Australian Bureau of Statistics 2014; AIHW 2014b).
-Some Indigenous Australian public space dwellers who chose to ‘live rough’ may not necessarily see themselves as homeless (Memmott et al. 2003).
+For example, homelessness for some Indigenous Australians may include disconnection with one’s homeland or kinship networks, contrary to official statistics that may be based on characteristics of one’s typical living arrangements (ABS 2014; AIHW 2014b).
+Some Indigenous Australian public space dwellers who choose to ‘live rough’ may not necessarily see themselves as homeless (Memmott et al. 2003).

 The Remote Housing Review in 2017 (PM&C 2017) noted that while significant progress in reducing overcrowding has been made, a range of ongoing issues still needed to be addressed.
 For example, the Review estimated, after accounting for population growth, an additional 5,500 homes are required by 2028 to reduce levels of overcrowding in Remote areas to more acceptable levels.
 Half of the additional need is in the Northern Territory alone.

 An evaluation of the Housing for Health Program found that those who received the Housing for Health intervention had a significantly reduced rate of hospitalisations for infectious diseases—40% less than the hospitalisation rate for the rest of the rural New South Wales Aboriginal population without the Housing for Health interventions (NSW Department of Health 2010, 2019).